This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

-We are currently on a 3,000+ km road trip with our three kids (aged 6-10) where they have spent hours and hours in the car.
-We didn’t want them zoned out on electronics the entire road trip.
-We wanted them to experience a road trip like we did as kids with lots of time for reading, games and looking out the window.
+Road trip travel is becoming our favourite way to travel which means hours and hours in the car together.
+While our kids do have and use tablets when we travel, we don’t want them zoned out on electronics the entire road trip.
+We want them to experience road trips like we did as kids with lots of time for reading, games and looking out the window.

 Our kids have spent hours on buses, trains and planes and we have some favourite unplugged travel activities for kids that we want to share today.